box/brainy/README.md

 A complete list of differences is listed [on the wiki](https://gitenterprise.inside-box.net/mbasta/brainy/wiki/Differences-from-Smarty).

+## Contributing to Brainy

+For information on how to set up a local dev environment and run the tests, see the wiki page on [Hacking on Brainy](https://gitenterprise.inside-box.net/mbasta/brainy/wiki/Hacking-on-Brainy).

-## Where is Brainy headed?
+### Where is Brainy headed?

+The following is the direction that the project is headed in:

 - **Phase 1**: Provide a clean, drop-in replacement for Smarty that generates cleaner code and increases code quality.
-- **Phase 2**: Provide a backwards-compatible interface for allowing templates to compile asynchronously.
+- **Phase 2**: Provide a backwards-compatible interface for allowing templates to compile and render asynchronously.
 - **Phase 3**: Allow templates to be compiled to [Hack](http://hacklang.org/) and add full async support.